vladBielskiy/city-game/README.md

 # game
- file in the root folder to initialize the database with cities
+ file in the root folder to initialize the database with cities city_game_postgresql_dump